ewanzhang-google/multicloud-data-agent/README.md

 1. Go back to demo root directory ( where `purchasing_concierge` directory is located )
 2. Copy the `purchasing_concierge/.env.example` to `purchasing_concierge/.env`.
 3. Fill in the required environment variables in the `.env` file.
-Substitute `GCLOUD_PROJECT_ID` with your Google Cloud Project ID.
+Substitute `GOOGLE_CLOUD_PROJECT` with your Google Cloud Project ID.
    And fill in the `PIZZA_SELLER_AGENT_URL` and `BURGER_SELLER_AGENT_URL` with the URL of the remote seller agents.

     ```bash